mohit-marathe/zetajs/README.md

 For a detailed description of zetajs, see the [Starting Points](docs/start.md) documentation.

-(Technically, `zeta.js` provides a wrapper on top of the [Embind-based](https://blog.allotropia.de/2024/04/30/libreoffice-javascripted/) JavaScript scripting capabilities for LibreOffice.
+(Technically, zetajs provides a wrapper on top of the [Embind-based](https://blog.allotropia.de/2024/04/30/libreoffice-javascripted/) JavaScript scripting capabilities for LibreOffice.
 But it aims to provide a nicer, more idiomatic JavaScript experience, and completely hides the underlying machinery.
 In the future, it may even move away from that